chiarabuoncuore/abremipainters/gap1.md

 From the query, we found out that Marcantonio Chiarini’s image is missing on Wikidata

-Since there is no image associated with Marcantonio Chiarini on Wikidata (P18 property is missing), we performed a manual search on Wikimedia Commons using the search query:
+Since there is no image associated with Marcantonio Chiarini on Wikidata (P18 property is missing), we performed a manual search on Wikimedia Commons, finding out the following image: https://commons.wikimedia.org/w/index.php?search=MARCANTONIO+CHIARINI&title=Special:MediaSearch&type=image

-🔗 Search: “Marcantonio Chiarini” on Commons

 From the search results, we reviewed multiple images and identified one that appears to be related to Chiarini or his artistic work